Shyam-Chen/Little-Books/vue-formor/internationalization.md

 import { toRef } from 'vue';
 import { useValibotSchema } from 'vue-formor';
 import { useLocaler } from 'vue-localer';
-import { withDefault, object, string, minLength } from 'valibot';
+import { optional, object, string, minLength } from 'valibot';

 import useValidationMessages from '~/composables/useValidationMessages';